jrzelling/ClosingRandomWalk/README.md

 # Closing Random Walk

-Generates a 3D random walk of a specified length, and then using 3D transforms, copies the walk four times and it closes on itself.
+Generates a 3D random walk of a specified length (can be changed), and then using 3D transforms, copies the walk four times and it closes on itself.
 Was used for a demonstration of R which is not part of this repository.

+The function continually generates a csv file of coordinates and to visualize different paths, manually run the function (Shift-Enter) to read different csv files into the plot output.

 ![Output](/Screen Shot 2016-09-11 at 11.43.20 PM.png?raw=true "Output")